lambda-curry/virtualevent-poc/src/pages/custom-pages/faq.md

 * Next, you may need to clear your cache.
 Websites often ‘cache’ information so they load faster the next time you visit.
 This can occasionally cause issues, like a ‘white screen’ or an error code.
 * Disable third party cookie blockers, privacy shields, and/or ad blocking plugins
-* If you are still having trouble, please email [support@fntech.com](<>) and provide the following info: (1) the browser and browser version you are using, (2) what page you’re having trouble with, and (3) the event you are trying to access.
+* If you are still having trouble, please email <a href="mailto:support@fntech.com">support@fntech.com</a> and provide the following info: (1) the browser and browser version you are using, (2) what page you’re having trouble with, and (3) the event you are trying to access.

 –